Domestic and Family Violence Support Network

 Family and domestic violence can affect anyone, regardless of age, gender, sexuality, employment or status in the community.
 It’s never acceptable and everyone has the right to feel safe.

-The Domestic and Family Violence Support Network is an online gathering designed to provide Victorian emergency service workers with a safe, supportive, and confidential space to learn and connect with others who share similar experiences.
+The Domestic and Family Violence Support Network was designed to provide Victorian emergency service workers with a safe, supportive, and confidential space to learn and connect with others who share similar experiences.

 In partnership with